kogratte/vsts_wikidoc/README.md

 # wikidoc

-This python script allows to create nice looking PDF files from a github wiki, which can be used as offline/printable documentation.
+This python script allows to create nice looking PDF files from a VSTS wiki, which can be used as offline/printable documentation.
 It is a wrapper for pandoc and wkhtmltopdf.

 ## Concept ##